Sporgelum/Sporgelum.github.io/_pages/about.md

 {% include base_path %}

-I am a computational epidemiologist and head of the [Interfaculty Platform for Data and Computational Science (INPUT)](https://www.ispm.unibe.ch/research/research_groups/input/index_eng.html) at the [Institute of Social and Preventive Medicine](https://www.ispm.unibe.ch) at the [University of Bern](https://www.unibe.ch), Switzerland.
+I am a MsC student in Bionformatics at the [Institute of Anatomy](https://www.ana.unibe.ch/index_eng.html) at the [University of Bern](https://www.unibe.ch/index_eng.html), Switzerland.

-A major focus of my research concerns how the population biology of infectious diseases is affected by public health interventions, dynamic patterns of host immunity, and environmental changes.
+My major interest is learning about analysis, biostatistics and programming to focus of my skills and give the best support in my job.

+I am interested in Biology, Bioinformatics, Nutrition, Sports and Science in genenral.

+I do enjoy being in Nature and one of my biggest hobbies having [fun](images/paraAmis.jpg).

+If any opportunity or contact I am happy to answer through any social platform.

+Have a nice day!